naufalafif/cart-on-react/README.md

-# Cart Example using SvelteJS
+# Cart Example using ReactJs